Parmingo/Portfolio-Website/README.md

 - **MySQL**: utilized to create a relational database management system to store, retrieve and manage data efficiently.
 - **PlanetScale**: an online website that allowed me to host the MySQL database for the database connection using Node.js.
 - **GitHub**: utilized for version control.
+- **Render**: deployed as the hosting platform for the website as it offered automated deployments directly from the GitHub repository.
+- **Google Domains**: used for the custom domain as it provides reliable DNS management and domain privacy features.

 ## Future Plans